coecms/WRF/README.md

 Versions currently available:
 =============================
-* V3.8.1_raijin
-* V3.9_raijin
-* V3.9.1.1_raijin
-* V4.0.2_raijin
+* V4.0.2

 Building WRF (ARW)
 ==================
 Go to the WRFV3/ subdirectory, run:
 ```
-cd /short/$PROJECT/$USER/WRF/WRFV3/
+cd WRF/WRFV3/
 ```
-There is a *run_compile* script to help you configure and compile WRF.
-This script by default will compile the WRFV3 software for a real experiment, with speed optimisations for the normal and express queues and with basic nesting.
+There is a run_compile script to help you configure and compile WRF.
+This script by default will compile the WRFV3 software for a real experiment, with some speed optimisations for the normal and express queues and with basic nesting.
 There is a range of command-line arguments accepted by the script.
-These are the command-line arguments accepted by the *configure* script, an option to clean everything prior to compilation, the choice of compilation flags and nesting type for the *configure* script and finally the compilation option for the *compile* script.
+These are the command-line arguments accepted by the configure script, an option to clean everything prior to compilation, the choice of compilation flags and nesting type for the configure script and finally the compilation option for the compile script.
 You can access a full list and description by running:
 ```
 ./run_compile -h
 ```